faceless2/json/README.md

 Duplicate keys encountered during reading throw an IOException, non-string keys will be converted to strings, and speciail types (which should really only be encountered while testing) are converted to a tagged null object.
-Tags are limited to 63 bits, and tags applipd to Map keys are ignored.
+Tags are limited to 63 bits, and tags applied to Map keys are ignored.

+* CBOR serialization will convert tag types 2 and 3 on a "buffer" to BigInteger, as described in RFC7049 But other tags used to distinguish Dates, non-UTF8 strings, URLs etc. are not applied.
+A <code>JsonFactory</code> can easily be written to cover as many of these are needed.